 - Consider serving with a side of cranberry sauce.

-- Swap out the turkey for pre-cooked chicken.
+- Swap out the turkey for pre-cooked shredded chicken.
 You can also add additional vegetables if you have them on hand.

 - Looking for more crunch?
 Top with a handful of pine nuts before baking.